Frequently Asked Questions

 Does the Band syndicate?

-The Band often syndicates with other small VCs and angel groups.
+The Band often syndicates with other angel groups and VCs that invest at a Seed stage.
 Because of the group's reputation it is often asked to lead such financings.
 The Band has participated in co-investments and follow-on investments with all notable Silicon Valley VCs including: Sequoia, Kleiner Perkins, Mayfield, Trinity, USVP, August, Canaan, Greylock, Accell, NEA, etc.

 How long does it take to receive investment?